Trasselfrisyr/NuEVI/simulation/readme.md

 This is a simple SDL2 based simulator that runs the NuEVI firmware compiled for MacOS.
 This is for testing the menu and is not supposed to produce any midi events.

 ### Requirements

  * The Filters library must be installed in ~/Documents/Arduino/libraries/Filters.
  * SDL2 must be installed on your machine.
  * You probably need to have XCode and XCodes command line tools installed as well.

+[Dear Imgui](https://github.com/ocornut/imgui) is pulled in as an git submodule.
+Run `git submoudule init` and `git submodule update` to get the code.
+The code is tested with tag v1.70 of ImGui, so if you run into problems make sure that is the checked out version.

 ### Know limitations